Claus1/unigui/README.md

     if 'edges' in val:
         return Info(f"Edges {val['edges']}")
 ```
+With pressed 'Shift' multi select works for nodes and edges.

 Has optional draw 'method' with options 'random', 'circle', 'breadthfirst', by default 'random'.